stevenan93/siteUpdater/README.md

 	-Fixed bug with numItems assigned as a template value -Made display function to print out contents of list line by line -main.exe added for Windows systems/compilation

+8/14/2015 04:19:23 VERSION 1.2

+	-Display function now has another argument, lines -Lines allows the client to print out line numbers, similar to :set nu in Vim -Made filename a global variable
+	-Display prints out seperator lines as well as the number of lines in a file -Added a destructor